The best tropical fruit from Hawaii to try on the islands now (updated 2023)

 The longan fruit along with lychees are very popular fruit but have a short shelf life in Hawaii.
 So when they come into season on the islands, they usually get eaten up quickly.
 The taste of longan fruit is jelly like, succulent in consistency with a tart to sweet taste like lychee. but the longan fruit are usually smaller and have a dry taste compared to lychees, which are wet and messy.
 The longan fruit in Chinese is called the dragons eye – when it’s peeled it resembles a huge eye with the black seed resembling the center eyeball.

-A few more Hawaiian tropical fruits
+A few more tropical fruits from Hawaii

 Here’s a photo sampling of some of some other favorite tropical fruits that are found seasonally at most farmers markets in Hawaii.

+One of the most exotic fruits in Hawaii is the Soursop.
 Soursops are very strange and prickly fruit that are usually about 6 inches up to almost a foot for a really large fruit.
 Originating from Central and South America, the fruit is rich in anti-oxidants and vitamins and is supposed to be a cancer preventative fruit, although it has not been extensively tested for being a cancer cure.
 It is very popular in nectar, fruit drinks and smoothies.

 Starfruit grow very well in Hawaii and bloom and fruit almost year round depending on the location and soil conditions.
 Also known as Carambola in many Southeast Asian countries, starfruit is a native to many of these countries including the Philippines, Indonesia, Thailand and Malayasia.
 The fruit has distinctive ridges that when sliced resemble a star shape and tastes like grapes with a citrus and apple overtone.
 They are used mostly eating raw, as cooking ingredient like a stir fry and as a juice or nectar.